 12. Your Data Protection Rights under the California Consumer Privacy Act (CCPA)

-If you are a California resident, you are entitled to learn what data we collect about you, ask to delete your data and not to sell (share) it.
+If you are a California resident, you are entitled to learn what data we collect about you, ask to delete your data, and not to sell (share) your data.
 To exercise your data protection rights, you can make certain requests and ask us:

 12.1.1.
 The categories of personal information we have collected about you.